codiga/vscode-plugin/DEVELOPMENT.md

 ## GraphQL client, queries and mutations

-Both the client and the server uses a GraphQL client to send queries and mutations to Codiga and the Rosie service.
+Both the client and the server uses a GraphQL client to send queries and mutations to Codiga.

 The queries are used to fetch timestamp-, snippet- and ruleset related data from Codiga, while mutations are used to send metrics to Codiga of the usage of certain functionality, for example when a Rosie fix is applied.